feedback-house/developer-portal/docs/api-business-division-update-or-create.md

 ### Batch Operations

-This edpoint supports `batch` operations and as such expects **an array of areas** (*in the format of an array of objects*).
+This endpoint supports `batch` operations and as such expects **an array of areas** (*in the format of an array of objects*).
 Each object must contain the Business Division details:

 ```json
 areas: [